gkroesc/Shroff_lab/Image_processing/Deep_Learning/README.md

   ```

 ## Densenet
-This network is used on the untwisting channel of our images, or any channel that imaged anything besides nuclei
+Derived from the paper [Rapid image deconvolution and multiview fusion for optical microscopy](https://www.nature.com/articles/s41587-020-0560-x)This network is used on the green untwisting channel.
+The pretrained model shared in this directory is for deconvolution of image volumes, and it can be found in the SeamCellModel folder.
+If training, follow the instructions found in the DeepLearning folder within the repository linked below, if using pretrained model skip to Applying the Model section.

 ### Setup
-The enviroment used to run this model contains the following packages:
+The Densenet_SeamCell_DL.py script has been adapted from repository found [here](https://github.com/eguomin/regDeconProject).
+There is not a requirements file in this repository as our script was adapted from Matlab, the enviroment used to run this model contains the following packages:
 ```
 Package                 Version
 ----------------------- ----------